AndrewAnnex/SpiceyPy/docs/other_stuff.rst

        --   Version: A list of edits and the authors of those edits made to the routine since initial delivery to the SpiceyPy system.

-The source code for SpiceyPy products is stored in ‘src’ sub-directory of the main SpiceyPy directory:
+The source code for SpiceyPy products is stored in 'src' sub-directory of the main SpiceyPy directory:

 API Documentation

-The SpiceyPy package is documented in \``readthedocs’’ website:
+The SpiceyPy package is documented in "readthedocs" website:

 ::

       https://spiceypy.readthedocs.io/en/master/index.html

-Each API documentation page is in large part copied from the ``Abstract'' and``\ Brief_I/O’’ sections of the corresponding CSPICE function documentation.
+Each API documentation page is in large part copied from the "Abstract" and" Brief_I/O" sections of the corresponding CSPICE function documentation.
 Each API page includes a link to the API documentation for the CSPICE routine called by the SpiceyPy interface.